Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

-As arXiv replaces conference proceedings as the fastest way to bring attention to new research, the writing process changes as well.
+ArXiv changes the writing process as well.
 As P9 explains, \textit{``I find that the amount of time and effort put into each paper has gone downhill.
 For my papers, I would put a huge amount of time, especially in the intro...And recently I have been doing less and less of that and basically because the students are saying, ah you know, the new kids they don't even, they just skip the intro, they just go directly to the method.
 So I feel like, oh my god, nobody's even gonna read my beautiful prose!...But also I think because the field progresses faster, papers become obsolete much quicker.
-So it might be reasonable not to spend so much effort on a single paper if you know that in a year it will be obsolete.''} In other words, author writes differently in order to better fit the faster publication system, spending less time on introductions in order to spend less effort on a paper which might quickly become obsolete.
+So it might be reasonable not to spend so much effort on a single paper if you know that in a year it will be obsolete.''} In other words, the author now writes differently in order to better fit the faster publication system, spending less time on introductions in order to spend less effort on a paper which might quickly become obsolete.